Skip to content

 Numerous tutorials exist to dive deeper in the world of vi:

-Perform some preliminary checks and follow the installation instructions below for your home server setup.
+Conduct preliminary checks and follow the instructions provided below to set up your home server.

 Checklist Description